 Upon rechallenge, lipase determinations should be performed at approximately monthly intervals.
-Any elevation of lipase of Grade ≥ 2 or any recurrence of symptoms during this period will lead to a re-evaluation.
+Any elevation of lipase of Grade ≥ 2 or any recurrence of symptoms during this period will lead to a re-evaluation and permanent discontinuation of the suspected study drugs.